-By far one of the best trails in the entire Mojave National Preserve is the rings trail.
-This one and half mile trail packs a ton into only a short period of time and has quickly become one of the best small hikes I have been on.
+By far, one of the best trails in the Mojave National Preserve is the rings trail.
+This one and half mile trail packs a ton into only a short period and has quickly become one of the best short hikes I have been on.
 If you are in this part of the preserve, it is a must visit.
 Here is all the information.

 - Does require some arm strength as you have to pull yourself up iron rings

 - 1.5 miles

 - I wrote this in 2015 and visited again in 2018